-Reminder to the marketing masses: side-jobs and side-hustles for income = working
+Reminder to the marketing masses: side-jobs + side-hustles for income = working

 So, do I hate the FIRE movement?
 It might seem that way from this post but hardly.

-I just don’t agree with all of it including any of the mass skewed, often tabloid marketing that goes with it.
+I just don’t agree with all of it including often tabloid marketing that goes with it.

-I bet if some FIRE die-hards used my interpretation above, FIWOOT, my theory is this would be a much better, at least more honest depiction of what they are striving for or have already accomplished without some of the sensational marketing surrounding it.
+I bet if some FIRE die-hards used my interpretation above, FIWOOT, my theory is this would be a much better and far more honest depiction of what they are striving for or have already accomplished without some of the sensational marketing surrounding it.